 Preparedness Items To Consider Taking On Vacation

+FOOD.
 Although food can be purchased most anywhere, consider packing away some extra for the trip.
 Fairly easy if driving, and even easier if pulling a camper.
-Choose emergency foods that don’t require cooking too.
+You might choose some emergency foods that don’t require cooking too.
 I typically take a “GRAB & GO” 120-serving Entree Bucket from Legacy Foods (they’re actually in stock at the moment!).

 GASOLINE (OR DIESEL if Relevant).
-This is easier if you have a pickup truck and can carry it in the back… Whenever I travel, I generally bring along extra diesel in appropriate containment.
-Additionally, I always keep my tank closer to Full than Empty.
-I always fill-er-up when I get there…
+This is easier if you have a pickup truck and can carry it in the back… Whenever I travel, I generally bring along extra diesel in an appropriate jug/container.
+Additionally, I always keep my tank closer to Full rather than Empty while traveling!
+I also always fill-er-up when I get there…

+CASH.
 Although seemingly 99% of people pay for everything with a ‘card’, I always bring plenty of cash if I’m on a trip.
-I pay for most things with cash anyway, so it’s part of my normal behavior.
-Note: If carrying a large amount of cash, always keep a withdrawal slip (or several of them) in your wallet to prove that it’s legit.
+I pay for many things with cash anyway, so it’s part of my normal behavior.

-I always keep a flashlight in every one of my kits, and vacation is no exception.
-I still really like this one, Fenix LD22, which I reviewed here a few years ago…
+FLASHLIGHT.
+I always keep a flashlight in every one of my kits.
+And in the truck.
+Vacation is no exception.

 Now lets hear from you.
 What other things might you take with you on vacation for the sake of preparedness?